vonhraban/docs-1/pages/go-micro.md

 tags: [go-micro]
 sidebar: home_sidebar
 permalink: "/go-micro.html"
-summary:
+summary: Go Micro is a framework for microservice development.
 ---

-Go Micro is a pluggable framework for micro service development.
+# Overview

+Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.
+The micro philosophy is sane defaults with a pluggable architecture.
+We provide defaults to get you started quickly but everything can be easily swapped out.

 ## Features